Chapter 9 Performance metrics

 Figure 9.1: Sampling distribution of average treatment effect estimates from a cluster-randomized trial with a true average treatment effect of 0.3.

-Performance metrics are summaries of a sampling distribution—formulas for boiling down the thousands of values from the simulation into a smaller set of numbers.
-Performance metrics describe how an estimator or data analysis procedure behaves on average if we could repeat the data-generating process an infinite number of times.
+Performance metrics are summaries of a sampling distribution that describe how an estimator or data analysis procedure behaves on average if we could repeat the data-generating process an infinite number of times.
 For example, the bias of an estimator is the difference between the average value of the estimator and the corresponding target parameter.
 Bias measures the central tendency of the sampling distribution, capturing how far off, on average, the estimator would be from the true parameter value if we repeated the data-generating process an infinite number of times.
 In Figure 9.1, black dashed lines mark the true average treatment effect of 0.3 and the colored vertical lines with circles at the end mark the means of the estimators.
-Bias is therefore the distance between the colored lines and the black dashed lines.
+The distance between the colored lines and the black dashed lines corresponds to the bias of the estimator.
 This distance is nearly zero for the aggregation estimator and the multilevel model estimator, but larger for the linear regression estimator.

 Different types of data-analysis results produce different types of information, and so the relevant set of performance metrics depends on the type of data analysis result under evaluation.
 For procedures that produce point estimates or point predictions, conventional performance metrics include bias, variance, and root mean squared error.
 If the point estimates come with corresponding standard errors, then we may also want to evaluate how accurately the standard errors represent the true uncertainty of the point estimators; conventional performance metrics for capturing this include the relative bias and relative root mean squared error of the variance estimator.
 For procedures that produce confidence intervals or other types of interval estimates, conventional performance metrics include the coverage rate and average interval width.
 Finally, for inferential procedures that involve hypothesis tests (or more generally, classification tasks), conventional performance metrics include Type I error rates and power.
 We describe each of these metrics in Sections 9.1 through 9.4.

 Performance metrics are defined with respect to sampling distributions, or the results of applying a data analysis procedure to data generated according to a particular process across an infinite number of replications.
 In defining specific metrics, we will use conventional statistical notation for the means, variances, and other moments of the sampling distribution.
 Specifically, we will use the expectation operator \(\E()\) to denote the mean of a sampling distribution, \(\M()\) to denote the median of a sampling distribution, \(\Var()\) to denote the variance of a sampling distribution, and \(\Prob()\) to denote probabilities of specific outcomes with respect to the sampling distribution.
-We will use \(\Q_p()\) to denote the \(p^{th}\) quantile of a distribution, which is the value \(x\) such that \(\Prob(T \leq x) = p\) (so \(\M() = \Q_{0.5}()\)).
+We will use \(\Q_p()\) to denote the \(p^{th}\) quantile of a distribution, which is the value \(x\) such that \(\Prob(T \leq x) = p\).
+With this notation, the median is equivalent to \(\M() = \Q_{0.5}()\).

 For some simple combinations of data-generating processes and data analysis procedures, it may be possible to derive exact mathematical formulas for calculating some performance metrics (such as exact mathematical expressions for the bias and variance of the linear regression estimator).